 The souvenirs and other items sold here are extremely high priced and after bargaining down some of the prices as low as the vendors would go, we still found the prices too high in comparison to other locations in the city.
 For example when asking about the prices of generic photos of Thailand (same photos sold by several vendors), the price would start between 650 to 750 baht and would end up around 100 baht before we walked away).

 River Dinner Cruise – Chao Phraya River.
 This is something fun to do in the evenings.
-Typically the cruise will last 2 hours and will motor along the Chao Phraya river – dining is often on the upper deck so you can see all the lighted up temples as you pass by.
+A typical dinner cruise will last 2 hours and will slowly motor along the Chao Phraya River – dining is often on the upper deck so you can see all the lit up temples as you pass by.

 A 4d movie experience plays every 30 minutes and is included with the cost of the general admission.
 You wear special dark glasses to maximize the effect – mist, air, seat movement and other special effects are part of this movie experience.
 This is a great show for all ages.

 For an extra fee you can go on the glass bottom boat which involves the guide pulling on a wire so that your boat moves around a large tank.
-Several sharksm, sting rays and other fish tend to follow the boat hoping for a handout.
+Several sharks, sting rays and other fish tend to follow the boat hoping for a handout.
 Total time in the boat is about 10 minutes.
-For more information visit: www.siamoceanworld.co.th
+For more information visit: www.sealifebangkok.com

-Sanam Muay Lumphini is located on Thanon Phra Ram IV ner Thanon Sathon Ti – near Lumphini Park.
-Visit: www.muaythai.com for more information or call PHONE: 0-2252-8765
+Lumpinee Boxing Stadium (is located on Thanon Phra Ram IV ner Thanon Sathon Ti – near Lumphini Park (first opened in 1956).
+This stadium is operated by the Royal Thai Army.
+Visit: www.muaythailumpinee.net for more information.